 - Coffee Bean and Tea Leaf

-- Beach Burger - Burgers, hot dogs, etc.
+- Beach Burger - Burgers and hot dogs

 - Pacific Wheel Pizza Company - individual pan pizzas

-- Scoops - ice cream, frozen yogurt, shakes
+- Scoops - ice cream, frozen yogurt, and shakes

 - Funnel Cake Factory